fearlessgeekmedia/DistroGUI/README.md

 Build dependencies: appimagetool, unionfs, fuse, unionfs-fuse, bash (which comes with pretty much any Linux distribution)

+Other dependencies: yad (in the source code and in binary format with it) and Distrobox

 This does use a standalone binary of [YAD 12.1](https://github.com/v1cont/yad), - https://github.com/v1cont/yad which is licenced under the GNU-GPL 3.0.

 1. Clone the reipository by typing `git clone https://github.com/fearlessgeekmedia/DistroGUI.git` in the terminal.